Top 20 Mobile App Analytics Tools: Which is The Best One for You?

-Pros: Offers effective solution in measuring data associated with links, link clicks and app use.
+Pros: Offers effective solutions in measuring data associated with links, link clicks, and app use.
 Cheaper paid plan.

-Criteo has free trial and a paid plan but you have to contact with them for the customized prices.
-Criteo has been promoting itself as the most essential tool for marketers and it proves its claim by working with retail giants like Macy’s, Adidas, Sephora and Target.
-It is an in-app tool with mostly focusing customer acquisition.
+Criteo has a free trial and a paid plan but you have to contact them for the customized prices.
+Criteo has been promoting itself as the most essential tool for marketers and it proves its claim by working with retail giants like Macy’s, Adidas, Sephora, and Target.
+It is an in-app tool with mostly focusing on customer acquisition.
 It promises more customers and it not only measures the current situation of your app and webpage, but it also comes up with many solutions for retailers and marketers to gain customers, among these solutions are; “Criteo Shopper Graph” and “Product Recommendations”.
-It offers;
+It offers these features;

 - audience match

 - predictive bidding